enkodellc/blazorboilerplate/README.md

 ## Disclaimer / About the Author

 I (Enkodellc) started this repository as I was frustrated with the examples out there that people were charging money for and were in my opinion incomplete or closed source.
-I paid for 4-5 of these solutions and none of them were what I was looking for.
+I paid for 4-5 of these solutions with an Angular front-end and none of them were what I was looking for.
 This is my attempt to create something that developers can start a Blazor project with several great features to build from.
-I have a lot of experience with ASP.Net webforms.
-I am new to .NET Core and Blazor.
+I have a lot of experience with ASP.Net webforms an new to .NET Core and Blazor.
 This code is not meant to be perfect or follow every Best Practice.
 It though is my ambition to learn and get feedback on what Best Practices can be implemented.
  I have taken small solutions from other repositories and will do my best to recognize those contributions.
 I am very open to ideas and suggestions.
 I am not a great developer, but I try.
 So please take this into consideration when using this repository.